Can Good Design Change the World?

 - Speed up healing.

-To paraphrase our expert organization’s founder, Steven Peck: two hours of nature a week helps to keep the doctor away.
-(3) While most people understand that being surrounded by your ‘natural habitat’ is pleasant, few people truly understand the physiological reasons why or how significant it is to the health and well being of every Canadian.
+While most people understand that being surrounded by your ‘natural habitat’ is pleasant, few people truly understand the physiological reasons why or how significant it is to our health and well being.